ignc-research/arena-rosnav/README.md

 # All-in-One Planner
 In this branch a drl planner called All-In-One Planner is developed which chooses from a given list of local planners in each iteration.
 The goal is to combine the strengths of drl planners and classical planners like TEB / MPC.

-In order to use it ZeroMQ, TQDM and joblib needs to be installed into the virtual environment.
+In order to use it ZeroMQ, TQDM, joblib and cython needs to be installed into the virtual environment.

 ```bash
 workon rosnav